Forest-Economics-Goettingen/optimLanduse/README.md

 first optimization taking into account the indicator *x* only.
 The second optimization only aims to prepare an *optimLanduse* object from which the performances of all indicators can be calculated.
-It delivers the performances of all indicators, when only the indicator *x* is considered in the optimization.
-From the set of the calculated performances for each indicator, only the minimum performance is selected (3) and then saved into the pay-off matrix.
+It delivers the performances of all indicators when only the indicator *x* is considered in the optimization.
+From each indicator’s set of calculated performances, only the minimum performance is selected (3) and then saved into the pay-off matrix.
 To sum up, each row of the pay-off matrix contains the minimum performances of all single indicators when the land-cover composition is optimized considering only one indicator.
 The name of this indicator considered in the optimization is written in the first column of each line.
 The names of all indicators are given in the table header.
-Consequently, the performances of the indicators considered are obligatorily best fulfilled.
-So that the main diagonal of the matrix contains the highest value of each indicator.
+Consequently, the performances of the indicators considered are obligatorily best fulfilled so that the matrix’s main diagonal contains the highest value of each indicator.

 ``` r
 # Initialize the optimization that considers all indicators outside of the